srexi/RexShop-InvisionCommunity/Readme.md

 A IP Board application payment integration with [Rex Digital Shop](https://shop.rexdigital.group).

+# Video Tutorial
+See the setup process in a short video:
+- Coming Soon..

 # Installation
 ## Install the application
 - In your IP Board admin panel, in the category Site Features click on Applications.